808azad/808azad/README.md

 - 💬 I'm passionate about sharing knowledge and engaging in meaningful discussions.
 Whether it's delving into the principles of **Object-Oriented Programming** or exploring the intricacies of designing **RESTful APIs** for server-side applications, I'm always eager to exchange ideas and insights with others in the tech community.

 - 📫 Don't hesitate to reach out to me!
-You can send me an email at **z.azadzeynal@gmail.com**, and let's connect to explore new opportunities and collaborate on exciting projects together.
+You can send me an email at **z.azadzeynal@gmail.com**, and let's connect to explore new opportunities and collaborate on exciting projects together!

-- ⚡ Outside the realm of coding, I've accumulated a solid amount of experience in music production with **Fl Studio**, refining my skills over a considerable period."
+- ⚡ Outside the realm of coding, I've accumulated a solid amount of experience in music production with **Fl Studio**, refining my skills over a considerable period.
 <p align="left">
 </p>